L0Lmaker/DistributedSemanticAnalysis/README.md

 After solving the scalability issues of a system, the next step is to design the distributed system.
 The solution of paper [3] is based on the Replicated Worker Paradigm, utilizing dynamically created tasks during the execution of the master/coordinator process.
 Replicated workers, identical on each machine and assigned to separate physical processors, enable parallel decomposition of processing operations, enhancing fault tolerance.
 The architecture includes distributed work pools controlling task allocation to workers, with each work pool representing a collection of tasks awaiting execution by a single worker.
 Workers register to the master, await task assignments, and, upon completion, send results back to the master while retrieving new tasks from their work pools.
 The master signals worker termination after completing all tasks in the input folder.
 Communication relies on message queues for an event-driven approach, utilizing Apache's ActiveMQ message broker.
 Load balancing is ensured by the master assigning new tasks to workers as they become available, following a First Come First Served (FCFS) strategy.
 The solution is optimized not only for distributed computation but also for continuous monitoring and task resubmission in case of failure, contributing to a best-effort approach in chat processing tasks.

+Moreover, a very important concept of distributed systems is the "Paxos Concensus Process".
+Leslie Lamport introduced the Paxos algorithm in the paper called "Paxos Made Simple" [4], which is a family of protocols designed to achieve consensus in a distributed system.
+The Paxos algorithm addresses the problem of reaching agreement among a group of distributed processes or nodes, even if some of them may fail or deliver messages out of order.
+The algorithm ensures that a group of nodes can agree on a single value, even in the presence of failures, by using a process of proposal and acceptance.

 Taking inspirations from these papers, we are designing our distributed system with the help of load balancing.
 The primary objective is to demonstrate improved processing speed and increased fault tolerance compared to a synchronous single-node system.
 Our system introduces a novel approach to campaign creation, article processing, and result retrieval.
 By leveraging distributed nodes and a robust key-value store synchronized through the Paxos consensus mechanism, we aim to provide users with a highly efficient and resilient tool for analyzing a myriad of topics with ease.

 ### Naive Approach